ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 Optimistic rollups instead rely on a fraud-proving scheme scheme to detect cases where transactions are not calculated correctly.
 After a rollup batch is submitted on Ethereum, there's a time window (called a challenge period) during which anyone can challenge the results of a rollup transaction by computing a [fraud proof](/glossary/#fraud-proof).

+If the fraud proof succeeds, the rollup protocol re-executes the transaction(s) and updates the rollup's state accordingly.
+The other effect of a successful fraud proof is that the sequencer responsible for including the incorrectly executed transaction in a block receives a penalty.

-If the fraud proof succeeds, the rollup protocol rejects the invalid block and punishes the malicious operator.
-If the rollup batch remains unchallenged after the challenge period elapses, it is deemed valid and accepted on Ethereum.
-Others can continue to build on an unconfirmed rollup block, but with a caveat: blocks descending from a parent block will be rejected if the parent is later declared invalid.
+If the rollup batch remains unchallenged (i.e., all transactions are correctly executed) after the challenge period elapses, it is deemed valid and accepted on Ethereum.
+Others can continue to build on an unconfirmed rollup block, but with a caveat: transaction results will be reversed if based on an incorrectly executed transaction published previously.

 ## How do optimistic rollups interact with Ethereum? {#optimistic-rollups-and-Ethereum}

-An optimistic rollup is an off-chain protocol managed by a set of smart contracts deployed on the Ethereum network.
-Transactions executed off-chain are added to a record stored in the main rollup contract.
+Optimistic rollups are [off-chain scaling solutions](/developers/docs/scaling/#off-chain-scaling) built to operate on top of Ethereum.
+Each optimistic rollup is managed by a set of smart contracts deployed on the Ethereum network.
+Optimistic rollups process transactions off the main Ethereum chain, but post off-chain transaction (in batches) to an on-chain rollup contract.
 Like the Ethereum blockchain, this transaction record is immutable and forms the "optimistic rollup chain."

-Although optimistic rollups exist as separate protocols, they are secured by the Ethereum network.
+The architecure of an optimistic rollup comprises the following parts:

+**On-chain contracts**: The optimistic rollups's operation is controlled by smart contracts running on Ethereum.
+This includes contracts that store rollup blocks, monitor state updates on the rollup, and track user deposits.
+In this sense Ethereum serves as the base layer or "layer 1" for optimistic rollups.

+**Off-chain virtual machine (VM)**: Although contracts managing the optimistic rollup protocol run on Ethereum, the rollup protocol performs computation and state storage on another virtual machine separate from the [Ethereum Virtual Machine](/developers/docs/evm/).
+The off-chain VM is where applications live and state changes executed; it serves as the upper layer or "layer 2" for an optimistic rollup.

+As optimistic rollups are designed to run programs either written or compiled for the EVM, the off-chain VM incorporates many EVM design specs.
+Additionally, fraud proofs computed on-chain allows the Ethereum network to enforce the validity of state changes computed in the off-chain VM.

+Optimistic rollups are described as 'hybrid scaling solutions' because, while they exist as separate protocols, their security properties derive from Ethereum.
 Among other things, Ethereum guarantees the correctness of a rollup’s off-chain computation and the availability of data behind the computation.
+This makes optimistic rollups more secure than pure off-chain scaling protocols (e.g., [sidechains](/developers/docs/scaling/sidechains/)) that do not rely on Ethereum for security.

+Optimistic rollups rely on the main Ethereum protocol for the following:

 ### Data availability {data-availability}